College bowl betting is a lot more challenging until you really get into it – get to know all the teams, players, and coaches.

 - Clemson Tigers

 - Notre Dame Fighting Irish

 The first two are battling in the Orange Bowl, while Clemson Tigers are facing Notre Dame in the Cotton Bowl.
-Thanks to such amazing teams and their players, college bowl betting has never been so hyped and popular as it is today.
+Thanks to such amazing teams and their players, online betting has never been so hyped and popular as it is today.